aceinnolab/Inkycal/README.md

 **[Disable on-board-led](https://www.jeffgeerling.com/blogs/jeff-geerling/controlling-pwr-act-leds-raspberry-pi)**

-**Upgrading from old versions:**
-If you were using an older version, please use the uninstall option from the installer.
-After uninstalling, please follow the instructions from above to get started.

-## iCalendar
-Although Google Calendar is strongly recommended, iCalendars from other providors may work.
-Support for iCalendar requiring authentification (e.g. Owncloud) has been added, however this is still __experimental__.

-If you encounter any issues with iCalendar, please use this [validator](https://icalendar.org/validator.html) to check if your links and iCalendars are valid.

-If you encounter errors related to your iCalendar, please feel free to report the error either by opening an issue or by sending a mail.

 ## Contributing
 All sorts of contributions are most welcome and appreciated.
-To start contributing, please follow the [Contribution Guidelines](https://github.com/aceisace/Inky-Calendar/blob/main/CONTRIBUTING.md).
+To start contributing, please follow the [Contribution Guidelines](https://github.com/aceisace/Inkycal/blob/development/CONTRIBUTING.md).

 The average response time for issues, PRs and emails is usually 24 hours.
 In some cases, it might be longer.